Fluffy9/Gasless/README.md

 Runner
-* Handles transactions for a specific plan they are whitelisted for
+* Handles transactions for a specific plan contract they are whitelisted for
 * Accepts stripe webhooks.
 * Add new paying users to its contract
 * Remove users who unsubscribe